SSHdy/5308-2019-RCC-Robot-code/README.md

   This system is automated and it can make the robot lift itself to certain height.
 # Vision
   The system connects the Computer to the camera on the robot.
 Make sure driver can see the field clearly through the screen on Computer.
+# TechStack

+This program is built completely with C++ and WPILIB library